JuileeGund115/Cybersecurity-Portfolio/Nmap-vsftpd-project/README.md

 # Nmap VSFTPD Project

-This project demonstrates a basic Nmap scanning workflow followed by exploitation using Metasploit on a vulnerable vsFTPd 2.3.4 service.
+This project demonstrates a basic Nmap scanning workflow followed by exploitation (refer Nmap-vsftpd-Metasploit file) using Metasploit on a vulnerable vsFTPd 2.3.4 service.

 ## Steps